paingheinthu/zawgyi-to-unicode-codovar-app/README.md

 # zawgyi-to-unicode-codovar-app
-Zawgyi to Unicode and Unicode to Zawgyi app With Apache Cordova thank to Ko Nyein Chan for helping development.
+Zawgyi to Unicode and Unicode to Zawgyi app With Apache Cordova. thank to Ko Nyein Chan for helping development.
 Credit to
 =========